Gangadharsmg/Guns-Object-Detection/README.md

 # Guns-Object-Detection
-Model to detect the gun objects in an image
+Model to detect the gun objects in an image based on Mask R-CNN Model using Keras